-24. Integrated Report
+23. Integrated Report

-25. Disclosure requirements
+24. Disclosure requirements

 As per SEBI Listing Regulations, the Corporate Governance Report with the Auditors Certificate thereon, and the integrated Management Discussion and Analysis, the Business Responsibility and Sustainability Report ("BRSR") form part of the Directors Report.

-The Company has provided BRSR, in lieu of the Business Responsibility Report which indicates the Companys performance against the principles of the ‘National Guidelines on Responsible Business Conduct.
-This would enable the Members to have an insight into environmental, social and governance initiatives of the Company.
+The BRSR indicates the Companys performance against the principles of the National Guidelines on Responsible Business Conduct.
+This would enable the Members to have an insight into Environmental, Social and Governance initiatives of the Company.

 The Company has devised proper systems to ensure compliance with the provisions of all applicable Secretarial Standards issued by the Institute of Company Secretaries of India and that such systems are adequate and operating effectively.

-26. Deposits from public
+25. Deposits from public